NKYSM Suzuki Strings Program

 About the Northern Kentucky School of Music Suzuki Program

-Our program offers Suzuki violin and viola.
+Our program offers Suzuki violin, viola, and cello.

 For beginner students, private lessons are 30 minutes each.
 Beginner parents are also taught violin/viola and share the lesson with their child.
 We encourage prospective families to contact us about scheduling lesson observations.